btcid/indodax-official-api-docs/Private-RestAPI.md

 ```

 #### Check Downline Endpoints
-This method is for check wheter email exists in current user downline or not
+This method is for check whether email exists in current user downline or not
 return is 1 or 0.
 1 means this email is exists in current user downline
 0 means email doesn't exists in current user downline